fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 **Figure 32: Control Layouts**

-This way, let’s choose the Grid as control layout to define two rows and one columns, where:
+This way, let’s choose the Grid as control layout to define two rows and one column, where:

-* The first row has the header for Windows Phone (hidden to the others platforms)
+* The first row has the header for Windows Phone (hidden for the others platforms)
 * The second row has the ListView to show the sessions.

 The code for it will be something like as following: